root-project/web/install/all_releases/root-version-v5-34-00-patch-release-notes.md

          of complex models after a couple of hours of running**
     *   Eliminated most memory leaks
     *   Support up to 9 arguments in RenameVariables() argument of RooWorkspace::import()
     *   Introduce new generic MultiArg() named argument that can be passed to any RooFit function taking named argument with the purpose of extending the maximum number of accepted named arguments.
-Since MultiArg() can be nested inside RooMultiArg() there is now no technical limitation on the numer of named arguments that can be passed
+Since MultiArg() can be nested inside RooMultiArg() there is now no technical limitation on the number of named arguments that can be passed
-    *   In RooCategory interpert the null-range as the default range so categories behave analogous to RooAbsReals when used with ranges
+    *   In RooCategory interpret the null-range as the default range so categories behave analogous to RooAbsReals when used with ranges
     *   In RooPlot avoid drawing of stray entry in first bin when user has TH1::DefaultSumW2() set to kTRUE
     *   Improve robustness of likelihood offsetting procedure that is enable via the Offset(kTRUE) argument to RooAbsPdf::createNLL() or RooAbsPdf::fitTo()
     *   In RooWorkspace allow to access snapshot contents as RooArgSet [ JIRA-ROOT-178 ]
     *   Fix bug in parallelized likelihood calculations (NumCPU(n)) for models that have extended likelihood components in one bin.
-With this fix likelihood parallization will work robustly for all known HistFactory-style models
+With this fix likelihood parallelization will work robustly for all known HistFactory-style models
     *   Add new strategies to parallelize likelihood calculations over multiple cores.
 New strategies allow to distribute whole pdf components over cores instead of splitting them internally.
 This is particularly efficient for small components (with few associated dataset entries).
 The new 'hybrid' parallelization option will automatically select this strategy for small components, while keeping the 'BulkPartition' internal splitting for larger components
     *   In RooMinuit improve retrieval of MINOS status code
     *   Update RooNovosibirsk with analytical integral (M. Petric -JIRA-ROOT-5013)
     *   In RooProfileLL fix crash in call to bestFitObs() prior to calling getVal() [ JIRA-ROOT-4884 ]
     *   Allow Bool_t datatypes in TTrees to be associate with RooRealVars in RooDataSets [ JIRA-ROOT-179 ]
-    *   Fix RooAbsData::addColumn() for datasets that are internally represented as a composit dataset, i.e datasets from RooSimultaneous::generate() [ JIRA-ROOT-4771 ]
+    *   Fix RooAbsData::addColumn() for datasets that are internally represented as a composite dataset, i.e datasets from RooSimultaneous::generate() [ JIRA-ROOT-4771 ]
     *   In RooFitResult::createHessePdf() fix variable mapping problem in info message [JIRA-ROOT-4993 ]
     *   Fix chi^2 calculation when empty bins are present in RooCurve::calculateChi2() [ JIRA-ROOT-4826 ]
     *   Fix RooAbsReal copy ctor - include plot label as well [ JIRA-ROOT-4987 ]
-    *   Fix possible hangup in NumCPU() multi-core parallization of likelihood when complex errors occur on the server-side
+    *   Fix possible hangup in NumCPU() multi-core parallelization of likelihood when complex errors occur on the server-side
 *   HistFactory
     *   Fix broken schema evolution of class HistFactory::Measurement with full backward compatibility